MrGiovanni/MerlinPlus/README.md

 Coming soon!

 ## Citation:
-If you use the code, data or methods in this repository, please cite all paper below:
+If you use the code, data or methods in this repository, please cite all papers below:

 ```
 @article{bassi2025scaling,